Randomized Controlled Trial (RCT)

 TL;DR: What is Randomized Controlled Trial (RCT)?

-Randomized Controlled Trial (RCT) a study design where subjects are randomly assigned to either a treatment group or a control group.
-RCTs are considered the gold standard for causal inference because randomization minimizes confounding and selection bias, allowing for a direct measurement of the treatment effect.
-In marketing, A/B testing is a common form of RCT.
+Randomized Controlled Trial (RCT) randomized Controlled Trial (RCT): A study design where subjects are randomly assigned to a treatment or control group.
+RCTs are the standard for causal inference, minimizing bias and directly measuring treatment effects.

 What is Randomized Controlled Trial (RCT)?